APogue/APogue.github.io/_drafts/outline-v3/2024-12-3-Outline-v3-intro.md

 This is a bit sugarcoated.
 In its search for truth, academia permits an unfettered exchange of ideas.

-This is in contrast to "everyday" exchanges which may be qualified for the sake of orthodoxy or propriety---a societal construct.
+This is in contrast to "everyday" exchanges which may be qualified for the sake of orthodoxy or propriety---societal constructs.
 Truth is absolute.
-This means it may be shocking or come with hate, and in our search to find it, it may not be present at all.
+This means that in our search for it, it may be shocking, come with hate, or not even be present at all.

-Naturally then, academic freedom and free speech go hand in hand, they protect and facilitate one another.
+Naturally then, academic freedom and free speech go hand in hand,

 “The freedom to communicate (speech) and the (academic) freedom to inquire are both essential to the university’s fundamental mission, “which is to discover knowledge and to disseminate it to its students and to society at large.””

 Discovering knowledge puts the university on the cutting edge of new ideas.
-The edge is not a place where everyone may be "comfortable;" consequently UCLA relies on the First Amendment to function.
+This isn't a place where everyone may be "comfortable;" consequently UCLA relies on the First Amendment to function,

 “Does the First Amendment apply to UCLA?
 Yes, because as an extension of the California government, UCLA is a state actor.
 So, if UCLA constrains your freedom of speech, then the First Amendment most